 Chapter Summary

 This is an interesting and exciting chapter!
-Finally it starts to talk about data systems.
-The discussion starts from the illustration of how data store can be done with a simple text file.
-Extending from the concept, a simple storage engine with appending-only log is introduced - hash index.
-The basic knowledge makes the understanding of the classic LSM-tree storage engine easy.
-Complement to the LSM-tree storage engine, another classic B-tree storage engine is discussed in detail.
+Finally the book starts to talk about data systems.
+The discussion begins with the illustration of how data store can be designed using a simple text file.
+Extending from the concept, a simple storage engine with append-only log is introduced - hash index.
+The basic knowledge about hash index makes the understanding of the subsequent classic LSM-tree storage engine easy.
+Complement to the LSM-tree storage engine, the classic B-tree storage engine is also explained in detail.

 In the second section of the chapter, the difference between OLAP and OLTP databases is discussed.
 Diving deeper into the OLAP and data warehouse concept, column-oriented data storage engine is introduced.